-(N ii, iii, iv) With its outstanding natural beauty and its two active volcanoes, the park illustrates the entire spectrum of ecosystems, ranging in altitude from tropical rainforests to glaciers, with striking contrasts between the snowcapped peaks and the forests of the plains.
-Its isolation the mountain tapir and the Andean condor.
+With its outstanding natural beauty and its two active volcanoes, the park illustrates the entire spectrum of ecosystems, ranging in altitude from tropical rainforests to glaciers, with striking contrasts between the snowcapped peaks and the forests of the plains.
+Its isolation provides protection to the indigenous species found there, such as the mountain tapir and the Andean condor.